php array filter array_filter() function

 This code will create a new array, $filtered_array, which contains only those elements from $myArray that have a value greater than 0.

-You can use PHP array_filter() function to remove empty or null values of the array.
+You can use the PHP array_filter() function to remove empty or null values of the array.
 To do this, ignore the callback function part.

 $cars = array(1 => 'Ferrari', 2 => '', 3 => 'BMW', 4 => null);